MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-event-timeline.md

 ms.collection: M365-security-compliance
 ms.topic: conceptual
 ---
-# Event insights
+# Event timeline

 **Applies to:**

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Event insights is a risk news feed which helps you interpret how risk, through new vulnerabilities or exploits, is introduced into the organization.
+Event timeline is a risk news feed which helps you interpret how risk, through new vulnerabilities or exploits, is introduced into the organization.
 You can view events which may impact your organization's risk.
 For example, you can find new vulnerabilities that were introduced, vulnerabilities that became exploitable, exploit that was addd to an exploit kit, and more.

-Event insights also tells the story of your [exposure score](tvm-exposure-score.md) so you can determine the cause of large changes.
+Event timeline also tells the story of your [exposure score](tvm-exposure-score.md) so you can determine the cause of large changes.
 Reduce you exposure score by addressing what needs to be remediated based on the prioritized [security recommendations](tvm-security-recommendation.md).

-## Navigate to the Event insights page
+## Navigate to the Event timeline page

-You can access Event insights mainly through three ways:
+You can access Event timeline mainly through three ways:

 - In the Threat & Vulnerability Management navigation menu in the Microsoft Defender Security Center.
 - Top events card in the [Threat & Vulnerability Management dashboard](tvm-dashboard-insights.md).
 The highest impact events (for example, affect the most machines or critical vulnerabilities)